zhen-liu-github/high_env_simulator/README.md

 * Weak control capability
 * Trade-off between saftey-check and lat lane change motion.
 * No collision check
+* ### Chasing a different window with the lane change window which may cause a collision.
 ## Data-driven
 We construct a simple model to infer window confidence.
 The model structure is defined as :
 ### Model structure